Get E-Book

 }

-The closed and destroyed state fields can be useful when debugging lifecycle bugs, but event ordering tells the cleaner story. error reports failure. end reports peer write-end. timeout reports inactivity. close reports final handle closure.
+The closed and destroyed fields can help when debugging lifecycle bugs, but events usually tell the cleaner story. error reports failure. end reports peer write-end. timeout reports inactivity. close reports final handle closure.

 destroySoon() also exists.
 It is a legacy-ish socket method that ends the writable side after queued writes drain, then destroys the socket.
-Most new code reads cleaner with explicit end() for graceful completion and destroy() for failure.
-The explicit calls force you to choose the shutdown path.
+Most new code reads better with explicit end() for graceful completion and destroy() for failure.
+The explicit calls make the shutdown path obvious.

 There is also resetAndDestroy() for TCP sockets.
 It closes the connection by sending a TCP reset when possible, then destroys the stream.